 Led and run by trained people who have first-hand experience of family members with one or both conditions, CAAS understands the issues facing service users.
-We provide information, training, support groups and practical help to residents of the London Boroughs of Harrow, Hillingdon, Ealing and Brent, as well as parts of Hertfordshire.
+We provide information, training, support groups and practical help to residents of NorthWest London, primarily the Boroughs of Harrow and Hillingdon.

 Our support services encompass education, benefits, parenting and care advice with signposting to other agencies if appropriate.
 We also offer specialised parenting courses, workshops and training.

 Should you live outside of these areas and need support, please see ADDISS, The National Attention Deficit Disorder Information and Support Service for advice on ADHD and The National Autistic Society for information on ASD.